Portsoken: History

+People

 In 1332, a tax assessment showed 23 taxpayers in the Portsoken.
 However, this figure only included freemen of the City of London who possessed moveable property worth more than 10 shillings, and so did not include the poor, non-citizens, or members of religious orders.
 A later subsidy roll from 1582 showed that the ward's taxpayers had been assessed to pay a total of 57 pounds, 11 shillings and 4 pence.

-The Portsoken has long had a mixed population, and in 1483 is recorded as having more aliens in its population than any ward in the City Of London.
+The Portsoken has long had a mixed population, and in 1483 is recorded as having more aliens in its population than any ward in the City of London.

+This pattern of diversity continued, during the late 16th and early 17th centuries the parish of St Botolph without Aldgate as a whole (both the Portsoken and East Smithfield parts) is recorded as having a population of at least 25 people identified as "blackamoors."

+They appear to have arrived as a result of the war with Spain, being freed from Spanish slave ships, or slavery in Spanish colonies, by English warships.
+These free black Londoners, some of whom had mixed African and Spanish ancestry, often found work as sailors or interpreters.
+Many were servants and one appears to have worked at the Whitechapel Bell Foundry.
+The parish records from that time also reveal the presence of French, Dutch and Indian residents as well as at least one Persian and one East Indian (Bengali).

 Since the 1840s, nearly all of the Aldermen of the Ward have been Jewish.

+Boundary Changes

 Boundary changes in 1994 and 2013 made often fundamental changes to the ancient Wards.
-The Portsoken (in the City of London) and the neighbouring Tower Hamlets exchanged territory, with the Middlesex Street Estate being transferred to the Portsoken.
+The Portsoken (part of the City of London) and the neighbouring London Borough of Tower Hamlets exchanged territory, with the Middlesex Street Estate being transferred to the Portsoken.

 Land was also exchanged with the Aldgate Ward (Aldgate was formerly entirely within the wall, with the Portsoken entirely without), so that John Cass's Foundation Primary School (now The Aldgate School) is now part of the ward, despite lying just inside the line of the wall.

 The Portsoken is now regarded as one of the City's four residential wards, with a population of 985 (2011).